 our services and programs

-specialty services and programs for children with developmental disabilities
+specialty services and programs for children with developmental delays

-Dayton Children’s offers a number of services and programs for children with developmental disabilities.
+Dayton Children’s offers a number of services and programs for children with developmental delays.

 developmental diagnostic/follow-up clinic